Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Woodcroft has 36 active public transport stops, all of which are bus stops.
-These stops are serviced by 14 different routes that together provide 612 weekly passenger trips.
-The accessibility of these services is rated as good, with residents typically located 285 meters from the nearest stop.
+These stops are served by 14 different routes that together facilitate 612 weekly passenger trips.
+The accessibility of public transport in Woodcroft is rated as good, with residents typically living within 285 meters of the nearest stop.

-On average, there are 87 trips per day across all routes, which equates to approximately 17 weekly trips per individual stop.
+On average, there are 87 trips per day across all routes, equating to approximately 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport